[output_post_excerpt]

 (Metatron keeps panicking in the background as Raphael speaks)

 RAPHAEL: Calm down.
 Metatron.
+Me ta trooon.
 Enoch.
-Enoch.
+ENOCH.
 Listen to me.
 I’ll take care of them.
 You will release a heaven-wide statement saying it was just a practice drill.
 Thank everyone for their excellent work.
 We’ll talk more later.
 Okay?

-ENOCH: Raphael binds the siblings in a deep sleep and brings them back to Earth.
+ENOCH: Back on Earth, Raphael has bound the siblings in a deep sleep.
 There, he heals all the damage they retained during those unprotected seconds in heaven.
 Radiation burns, ice burns, and metastatic tumors.
 It’s a long and difficult process, but Raphael is the greatest healer among us.
+He has seen and handled far worse symptoms than these.

 They eventually wake up on a riverbank an hour’s walk from the town center.
 They immediately notice a man sitting on a rock next to them.
 It’s Raphael.
 He’s wearing the appropriate Earth costume, the standard angelic meat suit.
 His clothing is centuries out of fashion, made out of a fabric not invented yet, and his hair is in glossy curls like liquid copper.
 As usual, the meat suit does very little to disguise his supernatural identity.